- Published on Tuesday, 07 February 2012 00:49

 Archer Road (State Road 24) Nighttime lane closures at Southwest 40th Avenue to extend the left turn lane.

-Interstate 75 No lane closures expected at the northbound exit ramp to Newberry Road (State Road 26) where the ramp is being widened.
-The speed limit is reduced to 60 mph.
-Semi-trucks are allowed to use the northbound inside lane approaching the Newberry Road interchange.
-The sidewalk on the south side of the overpass between the northbound and southbound exit ramps remain closed.
+Interstate 75 at Newberry Road (Exit 387) Traffic is scheduled to be switched to the new northbound ramp Wednesday night.
+The ramp may be closed for up to four hours after 9 p.m. on Wednesday night to finalize the new traffic pattern and shift.
+Traffic will be detoured to either Archer Road (Exit 384) or Northwest 39th Avenue (Exit 390).
+The speed limit is reduced to 60 mph on I-75 and semi-trucks are allowed to use the northbound inside lane approaching the Newberry Road interchange.
+The sidewalk on the south side of the overpass between the northbound and southbound exit ramps remains closed.
 Pedestrians are directed to use the sidewalk on the north side of the road.

-Interstate 75 frontage road (April Boulevard) Daytime lane closures from US 441 to the end of the road to resurface.
+Interstate 75 frontage road (April Boulevard) Daytime lane closures from US 441 to the end of the road for drainage and shoulder work.

-Main Street (State Road 329) Daytime lane closures from Williston Road (State Road 331) to North Eighth Street to repaint the roadway markings.
+North Main Street (State Road 329) Daytime lane closures to repaint the roadway markings from East University Avenue to Northwest Eighth Avenue.

 Southwest 13th Street (US 441) Daytime lane closures south of Archer Road (State Road 24) to modify sidewalk and driveways on both sides of the road to make improvements for pedestrians and bicyclists.
 The work is being overseen by the Gainesville Community Redevelopment Agency (CRA).